HFCherish/order2/order_tasks.md

 	33. should the amount of that payment is as expected (resourc.post, repo.save, mapper, record; mapper-findByOrderId) --8
 34. get payment of some order
 	32. should return 200 when get payment (resourc.get) --10
+	33. should the response body include pay type info -- 15
+	35. should the response body include amount, order_uri & payment uri (resource.get) --5
 	3. --------------------------------------------------
 	33. should try to search that payment in database (repo.findByOrderId) --2
+	3. --------------------------------------------------
 	34. should the response body include creating date (resoure.get, mapper-findByOrderId, record) --5
-	35. should the response body include order_uri & payment uri (resource.get) --5
-	3. --------------------------------------------------
 	4. should return 404 when no payment in db --5

 #databases